English Language Requirements

-The CPE or CAE test may also be accepted with a satisfactory score of C.
+The CPE or CAE test may also be accepted with a satisfactory score of 176.

 - Completion of four years of US high school with a 2.5 GPA or better.

-- Bachelor's or graduate degree from an accredited institution in the United States, English-speaking Canada, the United Kingdom, South Africa, Australia, or New Zealand.
+- Bachelor's or graduate degree from an recognized institution in English-speaking Canada, the United Kingdom, South Africa, Australia, or New Zealand.

 - 1 year of full-time study (minimum 18 credit hours) at a regionally-accredited US college or university with a 3.0 GPA or higher completed within the last two years.